 Figure 2: Event TP and SRP concentrations as a function of TD flow rate.
 Regressions were performed after removing the points in green, i.e., samples taken within the first 10 hours of events.

 Post MI, the highest event P concentrations in TD corresponded to the initial hydrograph response, while in the spring and summer, the highest event sample concentrations corresponded to the highest flow rates (Figure S3).
 While this suggests P transport was source limited in the fall (post MI), and transport limited in the spring (post cover crop termination/fertilizer application), events during the fall also showed transport limitation behavior apart from the samples corresponding to the initial hydrograph rise.
 These samples corresponded to periods when soils were wetter.
 For example, on 12/25/2020 at DCN there was snow on the field prior to the event and thus soils were likely saturated prior to the hydrograph response.
 Under this condition, peak event TP and SRP concentrations were 3-4 times higher than the peak concentrations on 12/01/2020, when soils were still dry prior to the event.
 The dry conditions likely prohibited full saturation of the soils throughout the event because most of the flow was transported to TD via PFP, bypassing the matrix, thus P export was transport limited.
 This can be seen in Figure S3, where the chemograph for the 12/01/2020 event at DCN resembles that of the spring and summer events.
 The more saturated soil matrix on 12/25/2020 likely permitted matrix-PFP interactions, where P-laden pre-event water was quickly transported to the tile, as seen by the event P peak concentration coinciding with the initial TD response (Figure S3).

+Because of the relationships between P export AMC found in this study, TD P loads could be reduced if MI is timed.
+One best time to apply would be during the growing season, when plant P uptake and soil vegetative cover is at a maximum, however this poses the risk of crushing the crop.
+Another ideal time for MI would be when PFP are minimized, and matrix flow dominates TD.
+This could be during the non-growing season when the clay soils swell, however in cold climates manure application is banned during the winter months to reduce surface P losses from manure application on frozen soils.
+In this study we did not observe matrix dominated TD flow, but we suspected that the PFP network was at an all-time high because of recent tile installations, subsoiling, and drought conditions.
+A possible management approach would be to limit manure P application on these fields for a few years and examine hydrograph-separation data to confirm which pathways are contributing to TD flow.
+When the hydrograph separations show that PFP contributions lessen, it could be time to start applying more manure P with a lower export risk via TD.

 3.3.
 Flow Pathway and Source Connectivity